LD4/entity_metadata_management/docs/0.1/index.md

 ### A. Provider Workflows
 {: #provider-workflows}

-The section describes how an Entity Metadata Provider can implement this specification to allow consumer to follow changes in a set of entities they manage.
+The section describes how an Entity Metadata Provider can implement this specification to allow consumers to follow changes in a set of entities they manage.

 #### A.1 Provider Decisions